LD4/LD4_CoC/README.md

 Short link: <http://bit.ly/ld4CoC>

+# NOTE: THIS DOCUMENT IS A WIP.
+IT IS NOT CURRENTLY COMPLETE OR APPROVED BY THE LD4 COMMUNITY.

 ## About & Scope

 The LD4 Community is dedicated to providing a welcoming, open, and positive experience for all its participants, in our community spaces online, in-person, formal and informal.
 The LD4 Community welcomes participation from people all over the world and these participants bring with them a wide variety of professional, personal and social backgrounds; whatever these may be, we treat all LD4 Community participants with dignity and respect.